Vishaline/Vishaline/README.md

 ### Hi there 👋
-A budding engineer specializing in Computer and Communication Engineering proficient in C and Python and with good interpersonal skills and an ability to solve problems in teams and handle responsibility independently, seeking for a position to contribute and grow with the organization in the long term while enhancing domain experience.
+A budding engineer specializing in Computer and Communication Engineering proficient in C and Python and with good interpersonal skills and an ability to solve problems in teams and handle responsibility independently.

 Areas of Interest:
 IoT, Machine Learning